ITfoxtec/FoxIDs/docs/foxids-inside.md

 **Claim**
 A claim has both at type and a value.
 The claim types maximum allowed length is 80 characters for JWT (access tokens and ID tokens) and 300 characters for SAML 2.0.
-The claim values maximum length is 8,000 characters for all token types.
-The limitation applies for each claim type and value separately.
+When a token and thereby claim values is processed by FoxIDs the maximum length per value and combined length is 50,000 characters.

 **Tokens**
 A JWT (access tokens, ID tokens and refresh token) revived by FoxIDs is a allowed to have a maximum length of 50,000 characters.
 Claims revived is truncated if they exceed the maximum allowed lengths.